alissatroiano/Milestone-2/README.md

 * The markdown used to create this README.md document was learned from [commonmark.org](https://commonmark.org).

 * Acknowledgments go to [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for providing learnable information about inheritance and the **prototype** chain, which were used to help me gain a more thorough understanding of prototyping in JavaScript.

+* The article, 'Mastering Markdown' by [GitHub Guides](https://guides.github.com/features/mastering-markdown/) for providing a useful markdown syntax guide.

+* [Code Institute's](https://codeinstitute.net/) [README Template](https://github.com/Code-Institute-Solutions/readme-template) was used as a guide and foundation for this README document.